tzymni/pixel-fox/README.md

 # pixel-fox
-Make you'r image in  pixel art by using AI
+Make you're image in pixel art by using AI.